Suhney23/SimpleTodo1/README.md

 ## Notes

 Adding the removing feature was challenging.
+Couldn't add walkthrough to github Logon failed with correct credentials.

 ## License